Blackmans Bay Recreational Water Quality

 Why is the contamination only affecting the southern end?

-Council is continuing to investigate why Blackmans Bay south’s water quality is impacted by contamination from time to time whereas the middle and North sites are not.
-Investigations undertaken to date have not been able to identify any clear correlation between possible contamination sources and water quality at the southern end of Blackmans Bay.
+Council is continuing to investigate why Blackmans Bay South’s water quality is impacted by contamination from time to time whereas the middle and North sites are not.
+Investigations undertaken to date have not been able to identify any clear correlation between possible contamination sources and water quality at the Southern end of Blackmans Bay.

-While we cannot point to the exact cause of the high results recorded at the southern end of Blackmans Bay Beach we do know that there are 3 stormwater outlets in the area.
+While we cannot point to the exact cause of the high results recorded at the southern end of Blackman Bay Beach we do know that there are 3 stormwater outlets in the area.
 Standard public health advice is to not swim close to stormwater outfalls and after heavy rain.

 What is Council doing about the contamination?